Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/extend/approach.md

 ---
 layout: docs
 title: Approach
-description: Learn about the guiding principles, strategies, and techniques used to build and maintain Boosted so you can more easily customize and extend it yourself.
+description: Learn about the guiding principles, strategies, and techniques used to build and maintain OUDS Web so you can more easily customize and extend it yourself.
 group: extend
 aliases:
   - "/extend/"